Getting Started

 npx vureact watch5.
 View the Output

-After compilation, you will see a structure similar to the following:
+After compilation is complete, you will see a structure similar to the following:

 my-vue-app/